2/4/2025

 Jacob

-Oh no, no, you shouldn't see this as a critique.
-I'm just curious.
-I'm wondering now like, yeah, yeah, what your logic
+Oh, no, no, you shouldn't see this as a critique.
+I'm just curious and wondering, like, yeah.

 speaker

-is perfectly.
-I mean, you're probably your logic is perfectly fine.
+Yeah, I'm fine.
+Your logic is perfectly, I mean, your logic is perfectly fine.
 It's a bit of a difference for me.
-I wouldn't expect the pure professional services players to be as aggressive in recruiting as we have been because because I would expect them to see a much shorter time from demand to actual revenue.
-But our thing is around deploying software to to selling software packages and then doing doing the professional service and maintenance work as a result of that this longer lead times for me and it's also longer lead times for training people.
-So, so because it's a higher degree of specialization in our business.
-So so I mean, certainly I we've been we've been doing the same questioning internally as you are here for sure.
+I wouldn't expect the pure professional services players to be as aggressive in recruiting as we have been because I would expect them to see a much shorter time from demand to actual revenue.
+But our thing is around deploying software to customers and selling software packages and then doing the professional service and maintenance work as a result of that.
+It's longer lead times for me, and it's also longer lead times for training people because it's a higher degree of specialization in our business.
+So, I mean, certainly we've been doing the same questioning internally as you are here, for sure.
 Yeah.

 speaker